-Disclosure: This post contains affiliate links which means we earn a small commission should you make a purchase from one of our linked products.
-You won’t pay a penny more and your purchase will help support this site.
+Disclosure: This post contains affiliate links which means we may earn a small commission should you make a purchase from one of our links.Thank you in advance!

 When it comes to wreaths, I like the kind that can be used for multiple seasons or holidays.
 That means I’m avoiding wreaths with Santa Claus, reindeers, or any mention of Christmas.